matvign/batchrenamer/docs/documentation.md

 # 2. Displaying information
-Different console output will be produced depending on the quiet, verbose or dryrun arguments.
+Different console output is produced depending on the quiet, verbose or dryrun arguments.

 Quiet and verbose options cannot be run at the same time.

-## 2.1 Parser level
+## 2.1 Parser output
-The parser level is where arguments are read in.
+Parser output is produced before processing files.

 The following applies:
-* If error with arguments, show error, quit
+* If error with arguments, show error and quit
 * If verbose, show arguments used
 * If no optional arguments set, quit
 * If no files found, quit